goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 5.8.
 Discover the unknowns using APM products

-**TL;DR:** Consider adding another safety layer to the production stack - APM.
+**אמ;לק:** Consider adding another safety layer to the production stack - APM.
 While the majority of symptoms and causes can be detected using traditional monitoring techniques, in a distributed system there is more than meets the eye.
 Application monitoring and performance products (a.k.a.
 APM) can auto-magically go beyond traditional monitoring and provide additional layer of discovery and developer-experience.
 For example, some APM products can highlight a transaction that loads too slow on the **end-user's side** while suggesting the root cause.
 APMs also provide more context for developers who try to troubleshoot a log error by showing what was the server busy with when the error occurred.
 To name a few example

 **Otherwise:** You might spend great effort on measuring API performance and downtimes, probably you’ll never be aware which is your slowest code parts under real-world scenario and how these affect the UX